knwang/reaction/docs/build_notes.md

 The next problem was displaying the lists for one of the other boards that we have loaded the base data for (title only, no lists), but haven’t browsed so we don’t have the lists in our store.

 My solution to this was fetching the selected board when the dropdown is changed.
 This loads the lists and the base data for the list’s cards.
-This has the added bonus of making sure the “positions” list reflects up to date data, since it is based on the number of cards in the currently selected list.
+This has the added bonus of making sure the “positions” list reflects up to date data, since it is based on the number of just-fetched cards in the currently selected list.